servo/tendril/README.md

 ## C interface

-`Tendril` provides a C API, which allows Rust and C (or any other language) to efficiently exchange buffers.
+`Tendril` provides a C API, which allows Rust to efficiently exchange buffers with C or any other language.

 ```c
 #include "tendril.h"